Last updated on July 7th, 2026

 Syra is a coffee shop chain that thrives on convenience, as there are plenty of locations around the city.

-I found their drink preparation a little bit inconsistent, but it does the trick if you just need a quick pick-me-up, and chances are there is a location close to you at all times.
+I found their drink preparation a little bit inconsistent, but it does the trick if you just need a quick pick-me-up, and chances are, there’s a location close to you at all times.

 The Coffee: Japanese-inspired coffee shop